 To be honest with you, writing this article about the best hikes of our region, was really difficult!
 As we are madly in love with the area, and we believe every hike are worth the detour.
 Here, lots of walks, and not only on the GR34!

-To help you, here are the best hikes that are accessible without a car from Edd Hostel.
-The beginning of the walks are not necessarely from the Hostel, but you can reach easily reach them with public transportation.
+In order to help you, here are the best hikes that are accessible without a car from Edd Hostel.
+The beginning of the walks are not necessarely from the Hostel, but you can easily reach them with public transportation.

 The Sea Shore

-- A hike we particularly fancy is Saint-Malo to Dinard with the GR34, and the return by boat (or you can do the reverse).
+- A hike we particularly fancy is Saint-Malo to Dinard with the GR34.
+For the return, you can use the boat (or you can do the reverse).
 We specially made a video about this expedition day so we aren’t going to give much details here.
 You can check it out on our vlog!

 - From Saint -Malo’s train station, accessible from Edd Hostel by a 16min. train ride, you can take the Bus 4 (MAT network) till Rothéneuf (the second last stop of the line).
 Reach the sea, and follow the GR34 for an hour till the ‘Pointe de la Varde’.
 The landscape is breath taking and you will discover another face of Saint-Malo, far from Intra-Muros.
 At the ‘Pointe de la Varde’, you will be able to sea the old german bunkers, vestige of the second world war.
-When you are finished with your walk, you can take a bus towards intra-muros, or towards the railway station to come back to Edd Hostel.
+When you are finished with your walk, you can take a bus towards intra-muros.
+The other option is towards the railway station to come back to Edd Hostel.

 - From Dinan’s port, cross the old bridge then turn right on a little passway called “chemin des hallages”.
 It will take you less than an hour to reach Léhon, a little village of character that is worth the detour for it’s bucolic decor.
 This hike is really easy as you only have to follow the river on a finished and flat path all way long.